 Endometriosis and Polycystic Ovarian Syndrome are common within women who present with menstrual irregularities, pain or discomfort.
 Below we have outlined some information on both conditions.
-If you or someone you know present with either of these conditions and would like to know if Acupuncture can offer assistance in conjunction with your current health care plan, please get in contact with our team on: (07) 5515 0409.
+If you or someone you know present with either of these conditions and would like to know if Acupuncture can offer symptoms assistance in conjunction with your current health care plan, please get in contact with our team on: (07) 5515 0409.
 Our practitioners assist patients with post-surgery treatments for endometriosis who are about to embark on a pregnancy journey through ART/IVF methods.
+Many health practitioners may recommend acupuncture as an adjunct treatment that may assist with IVF treatment.
+There is continuing research about how acupuncture can assist with the effectiveness of IVF treatment.
+It is preferred that you consult with your treating practitioner about how acupuncture may be able to help you.

 Although the cause of endometriosis still remains unclear (6), there are speculations of potential causes being related to hormonal imbalances, immune responses or chronic inflammation (2), a reaction to retrograde menstrual flow - which is a backward flow of menstrual blood and fluids through the fallopian tubes and into the pelvic cavity instead of flowing out of the body (2, 4).